strumswell/ivp-g7-implementation/service-task/README.md

 - npm

 ## Run the service
+- Copy `@rimiti` to node_modules.
+It's a customized version to support DE and some other stuff.
 - Open the index.js and change the baseUrl to your local Camunda BPM server adress here: `const config = { baseUrl: 'http://bolte.cloud:8080/engine-rest/', use: logger };` Make sure to keep the `/engine-rest/` part!
 - Open your terminal
     - Make sure you are in the same directory as the index.js.
 If not, use `cd`to change your directory